neuralglitch/unlost-data-chunks/README.md

 When I tried to mount the stick, I was met with a dead end:
 `Fatal Error: Encrypted filesystem - Unable to mount without decryption module`

-### May 2025: Bunker near Koutsounari Beach, Crete
+### May 2025: Decaying bunker at Koutsounari Beach, Crete
-Second fragment retrieved from the interior of a decaying World War II-era bunker, half-buried along the island’s southern coast.
-The structure juts from the earth in a shallow arc — long abandoned, open to the elements, stripped of all interior fixtures.
-Faded graffiti traces the outside, alongside a carved emblem: a circle marked with the number 12, crossed by two tools — possibly hammers or axes.
-I found an SD card lodged inside a narrow crack near the base of the wall opposite the entrance, partially concealed by debris.
+On my next trip, I followed the coordinates to a decaying bunker, half-buried along the island’s southern coast.
+The structure juts from the beach in a shallow arch and looks like an almost completely submerged sphere — long abandoned, open to the elements, stripped of all interior fixtures.
+Faded graffiti covers parts of the exterior, alongside a carved emblem: a circle marked with the number 12, crossed by two tools — possibly hammers or axes.
+I found an SD card lodged in a narrow crack near the base of the wall opposite the entrance, partially concealed by debris.

 No label.
 No visible origin.